nehz/google-arc/docs/getting-started-open-source.md

     CAVEAT: depot_tools has an executable called ninja.
 You might have an Ubuntu package ninja installed on your system, that is not the same thing.

-3. Run src/build/install-arc-deps.sh or src/build/install-build-deps.sh to
-   make sure your dependencies are up to date.
+3. Run src/build/install-build-deps.sh to make sure your dependencies are up to date.
+The script supports Ubuntu 14.04 officially.

-         $ ./src/build/install-arc-deps.sh    # Ubuntu 12.04

-    or

-         $ ./src/build/install-build-deps.sh  # Ubuntu 14.04
+         $ ./src/build/install-build-deps.sh

 4. Run the configure script.
 Arguments to this script indicate the build target and what experimental code you want to be using.
 Note that the fewer